electrickery/Z80BusAccess/README.md

 ![Arduino Mega 2560 with Z80 CPU pin shield](z80exerAsBusAccess.jpg)

-The TRS80 connector is used in exer-mode for a TRS-80 model 1 expansion connector.
+The TRS80 connector on the shield is used in exer-mode for a TRS-80 model 1 expansion connector.
 For bus access mode it is currently not supported.

 A more compact version, based on a more compact Arduino-type microcontroller and a port extender is planned.